HarperDB/documentation/docs/security/configuration.md

 ## CORS

 HarperDB allows for managing [cross-origin HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
-By default, HarperDB enables CORS for all domains if you need to disable CORS completely or set up whitelisted domains you can do the following:
+By default, HarperDB enables CORS for all domains if you need to disable CORS completely or set up an access list of domains you can do the following:

-1) Open the HarperDB harperdb.config file this can be found in /HDB_ROOT, the location you specified during install.
+1) Open the harperdb-config.yaml file this can be found in /<ROOTPATH>, the location you specified during install.

-2) In harperdb.config there should be 2 entries under `operationsApi.network`: cors and corsWhitelist.
+2) In harperdb-config.yaml there should be 2 entries under `operationsApi.network`: cors and corsAccessList.
    * `cors`

      1) To turn off, change to: `cors: false`

      2) To turn on, change to: `cors: true`

-   * `corsWhitelist`
+   * `corsAccessList`

-      1) The `corsWhitelist` will only be recognized by the system when `cors` is `true`
+      1) The `corsAccessList` will only be recognized by the system when `cors` is `true`

-      2) To create a whitelist you set `corsWhitelist` to a comma-separated list of domains.
+      2) To create an access list you set `corsAccessList` to a comma-separated list of domains.

-         i.e. `corsWhitelist` is `http://harperdb.io,http://products.harperdb.io`
+         i.e. `corsAccessList` is `http://harperdb.io,http://products.harperdb.io`

-      3) To clear out the whitelist and allow all domains: `corsWhitelist` is `[null]`
+      3) To clear out the access list and allow all domains: `corsAccessList` is `[null]`

 ## SSL